 Welcome to Austin Boxer Rescue’s Silver Hearts Permanent Foster Program.

 This program is especially for those who can provide special care for boxers which are older and/or in need of hospice care.
 To adopt a dog through the Silver Hearts program you must complete the adoption application process.
 The adoption fee is waived for the adoption of a dog in the Silver Hearts program.
-Austin Boxer Rescue will continue to pay for vaccinations, hospice care and/or euthanasia at the end of the dogs life through an Austin Boxer Rescue partnered veterinarian is used.
+Austin Boxer Rescue will continue to pay for vaccinations, hospice care and/or euthanasia at the end of the dogs life through an Austin Boxer Rescue partnered veterinarian.

 These dogs are supported by your donations.
 Without donations from you, this program couldn’t exist.